PhD Preliminary Exam Process

 Written Portion of the Exam

-Second-year PhD students submit a research paper they have prepared as a student and a one-page, self-reflective analysis of that work.
-Submissions will be emailed to the PhD adviser in Autumn quarter.
-All committee members will read the paper and analysis before the presentation; however, for purposes of the presentation, students should not assume that all audience members will have read the paper.
+PhD students submit a research paper they have prepared since enrolling in the HCDE doctoral program and a one-page, self-reflective analysis of that work.
+Students should papers and reflections to the PhD Program Director and Director of Academic Services in Autumn quarter.
+Reviewers may read the paper and analysis before or after the presentation, so, for purposes of the presentation, students should not assume that all audience members will have read the paper.

 Oral Presentation